GambitBSM/gambit_light_1.0/README.md

   ```

 - **hdf5_v1 printer and the multinest scanner**: The multinest scanner currently currently cannot be used together with the hdf5_v1 printer.

+Citation
+--

+Please cite the following GAMBIT papers if you use GAMBIT-light:

+ - GAMBIT Collaboration: P. Athron, et al., **GAMBIT**: The Global and Modular Beyond-the-Standard-Model Inference Tool, Eur.
+Phys.
+J. C 77 (2017) 784, arXiv:1705.07908
+ - GAMBIT Scanner Workgroup: G. D. Martinez, et al., Comparison of statistical sampling methods with **ScannerBit**, the GAMBIT scanning module, Eur.
+Phys.
+J. C 77 (2017) 761, arXiv:1705.07959

+GAMBIT-light contains interfaces to several external codes, in particular optimisation or sampling tools.
+Please cite as appropriate when you use those codes.

 Licensing